bigbearstudios-unity/test-support/README.md

 //Asserts that the number of Root Scene Objects changed by one, E.g. This would throw UnityAssert.ChangeInSceneRootObjects(1, () => {});

-//Asserts two vectors are equal using a tolerance of 0.001, or you can set your own tolerance UnityAssert.AreEqual(Vector2.zero, Vector2.zer0);
+//Asserts two vectors are equal using a tolerance of Double.Epsilon, or you can set your own tolerance UnityAssert.AreEqual(Vector2.zero, Vector2.zer0);
 UnityAssert.AreEqual(Vector2.zero, Vector2.zer0, 0.1f);